LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * Deliver the activities listed in Canvas
 * Grading
   * TAs are responsible for verifying student work and entering a grade into Canvas
-  * Grade fairly and consistently
+  * Grade fairly and consistently and in a timely manner
   * Report possible cheating to LC staff
+* Feedback
+  * Provide the students specific and timely feedback on assignments, studios, and tasks
+  * Provide ideas to the LaunchCode staff on how to make the course better